ttych/lego_cynefin/contents/lego_chaos.md

 ### Organization

 - How did it feel to loose a team member ? <!-- .element: class="fragment" -->
-- How to join another team ? <!-- .element: class="fragment" -->
+- How did it feel to join another team ? <!-- .element: class="fragment" -->
 - Why does this small change make such a big difference ? <!-- .element: class="fragment" -->

 ----------